matsui528/rii/README.md

 pip install https://github.com/ashleyabraham/rii/releases/download/v0.2.8/rii-0.2.8-cp37-cp37m-win_amd64.whl
    ```
   ### Installing in Windows 10 via Pip install
-  Requires MS Visual Studio Build tools C++ 14.0 toolset or above to compile and install via pip install
+  Requires MS Visual Studio Build tools C++ 14.0 or 14.1 toolset or above to compile and install via pip install

   #### OpenMP
   OpenMP requires libomp140_x86_64.dll to compile in windows, which is part of MS Visual Studio Build tools and it is not redistributable.

   In order to use OpenMP 3.0 /openmp:llvm flag is used which causes warnings of multiple libs loading, use at your descretion when used with other parallel processing library loadings.
 To supress use